 1 Peter 5:10-11

 And the God of all grace, who called you to his eternal glory in Christ, after you have suffered for a little while, will Himself restore you and make you strong, firm and steadfast.
-To Him be the power forever and ever.
+To Him is the power forever and ever.

 Two Men in Their Thirties

 Martin Luther King was the voice of the people; He cried out for what was right.

 Jesus is the Savior of the people He paid it all for all of us.